Callisto Protocol Best Weapons & Upgrades [All 7]

 Tactical Pistol (Image Credits Exputer)

 The final gun that will be achieved will be known as the tactical pistol, and if we’re being honest, it’s not all that good.
-The overall damage of the gun itself is pretty disappointing, considering the fact that you quite literally get it in the extremely late game, as you will be able to get it when you are getting through the “Below” chapter.
+The overall damage of the gun itself is pretty disappointing, considering that you quite literally get it in the extremely late game, as you will be able to get it when you get through the “Below” chapter.

 Its saving grace might be that it will have a decent base ammo capacity of 10, but other than that, it’s pretty much replaceable by any other gun out there.